 General tips to keep in mind:

-Put yourself in the customers’ shoes.
-As you’re writing your policy, it’s a good exercise to ask yourself: if I was a customer, how would I feel about this policy?
+- Put yourself in the customers’ shoes.
+As you’re writing your policy, it’s a good exercise to ask yourself: if I were a customer, how would I feel about this policy?
 If you find yourself frowning or crinkling your nose, it’s time to change course.

-Consider the value-add to your brand.
+- Consider the value-add to your brand.
 While Loop is all about creating a customer-focused returns experience, we’re equally passionate about helping your business be successful.
-So as you work on your policy, think about what kind of value it could add to your brand (like using your return policy as a powerful marketing asset and boost conversions as a result).
+So as you work on your policy, think about what kind of value it could add to your brand (like using your return policy as a powerful marketing asset that can boost conversions as a result).

 So what happens when you don’t follow these tips?
 You end up with a return policy that looks like this:

 Not pretty.
+This policy is convoluted, confusing, and alienating to the customer.
 Posting something like this is a surefire way to have customers running from your brand before they even make a purchase.

-Instead, let’s focus on creating an awesome return policy by using these five questions as our guiding principles.
+Instead, let’s focus on learning how to write a return policy that customers will love by using these five questions as our guiding principles.